Setup Guide

 1Enabling PalDefender API

-To enable the REST API, open Win64/PalDefender/RESTAPI/RESTConfig.json and change "Enabled" to "true"
+To enable the REST API, open Pal/Binaries/Win64/PalDefender/RESTAPI/RESTConfig.json and change "Enabled" to "true"

 2Port Configuration